dazuma/toys/toys/docs/guide.md

     alias_tool "t", "test"

-You may create an alias of a subtool, but the alias must have the same parent (namespace) tool as the target tool.
+You may create an alias of a subtool, but the alias must have the same parent (namespace) as the target tool.
 For example:

     tool "gem" do
       tool "test" do